Think you’ve been scammed by NFT fraud?

 Start your claim

-Frequently asked questions
+NFT Fraud Frequently asked questions

 • How do you buy NFTs?

-The first step to buying NFTs is to purchase your currency on a crypto exchange platform, then transfer your crypto to a secure crypto wallet.
-Some exchanges, such as Coinbase, have built-in wallet features which are usually offered when you open an account.
-Then, you connect your wallet to your chosen NFT marketplace.
-Once it is connected, you can start browsing the marketplace’s NFTs and look to make your NFT investments.
+Some exchanges, such as Coinbase, have built-in wallet features that are usually offered when you open an account.
+You can then connect your wallet to your chosen NFT marketplace.
+Once connected, you’re free to browse the marketplace’s NFTs and make NFT investments.

 • Who owns NFTs?